huiminlim/bme280_test/docs/README.md

 # Interfacing BME280 sensor in C

-This repo contains test code to verify porting of SPI and Adafruit's BME280 C++ library to C.
+This repo contains test code to verify porting of Arduino's SPI and Adafruit's BME280 C++ library to C.

 This is part of FYP project to use Bosch's BME280 sensor in C.